 Welcome to my little corner of the internet!

 I am a storyteller made in Bulgaria, raised in Morocco, and matured in the UK.
-For the past five years, I have lived in Brooklyn.
+I have lived in Brooklyn since 2019.

 I’m a chronically curious storyteller with a passion for niche stories that reveal something broader about how we live, think, and communicate with one another.